top of page

 how do verified carbon credits work?

-carbon credits is a key component in efforts to mitigate climate change and reduce greenhouse gas emissions. historicially, there has been some negativity surrounding the sector, which was to do with transparency, trust and reporting. all that is set to change.
+carbon credits is a key component in efforts to mitigate climate change and reduce greenhouse gas emissions.

 how? done through independent verification against a specific set of rules and methodologies, set under a voluntary carbon standard. with new insurance companies entering the arena, it seems the "trust" issue is going to be managed diligently.